How Big Banks Invest Their Safe and Liquid Reserves

 Although the name will remain grayed out, what I can tell you is the first one is a very patriotic bank, if you know what I mean.
 As you look at the screenshot below from FDIC.gov, remember that the definition of a balance sheet is an itemized list of the bank’s assets as well as its liabilities.
 In other words, this is what the bank owns and what it owes.

-If you look closely at line 41 (below), you can see that this bank owns life insurance, and they refer to it as an “asset” right on their balance sheet.
+If you look closely at line 41 below, you can see that this bank held life insurance — and referred to it as an “asset” right on its balance sheet.
 Looking even closer you can see that the number associated with life insurance is pretty substantial.
 It appears to be an asset worth over 21 million dollars.

 But actually, if you look back at the first screenshot, you can see that the title of that column is “dollar figures in thousands.”

 That means that we need to add a comma and three zeroes to every number in that column.
-So it’s actually over 21 billion dollars that the bank has invested in life insurance assets.
+So it was actually over 21 billion dollars that the bank had invested in life insurance assets.
 To clarify, this is not how much death benefit these policies would pay, because that wouldn’t show up on a current balance sheet.
 This number represents how much cash value these policies hold, which is totally liquid and accessible to the bank.

-So why, you ask, does life insurance make up more than double the amount that the bank owns in real estate?
+So why, you ask, did life insurance make up more than double the amount that the bank owned in real estate?

 Just to prove that this is not an anomaly let’s look at the other major bank in America.
 Again, we have grayed out the name below, but you get the picture.

-If you look at the real estate holdings number, it’s just under $9 billion similar to the other bank.
+If you look at the real estate holdings number, it was just under $9 billion, similar to the other bank.

-If you look at their line 41, this bank has just over $18 billion in life insurance.
+If you look at their line 41, this bank had just over $18 billion in life insurance.

-So again, this major bank has more than double the amount of life insurance than in total real estate.
+So again, this major bank had more than double the amount of life insurance than in total real estate.

 There must be some way to design life insurance policies so that the policyholder benefits substantially from the asset even while the insured is still alive.
 That is exactly what we do at BankingTruths.com.